lensesio/lenses-jdbc/doc/adr/0001-use-the-Value-projection-only.md

-# 2. Use ZIO to manage effects
+# 1. Use only the Value projection

 Date: 2019-08-27